google-site-verification: googleafb0e2d4513d051f.html

 6. Pictorial Logos

 In other instances, pictorial logos have often started as a combination mark but over time drop the need to showcase the name.
+Here are a few pictorial logo examples I've designed for clients.

 7. Abstract Logos

 Not all that different from pictorial logos are abstract logos.
 These types of logos are not relying on a recognizable image or icon but are custom made designs that become iconic and synonymous with the brand they represent.
+But don't let their simplicity deceive you, these abstract logos I designed for clients all have significant stories associated with their design.

 CHOOSING AMONG THE DIFFERENT LOGO DESIGN STYLES